Aliases for SGO1 Gene

 The protein encoded by this gene is a member of the shugoshin family of proteins.
 This protein is thought to protect centromeric cohesin from cleavage during mitotic prophase by preventing phosphorylation of a cohesin subunit.
 Reduced expression of this gene leads to the premature loss of centromeric cohesion, mis-segregation of sister chromatids, and mitotic arrest.
 Evidence suggests that this protein also protects a small subset of cohesin found along the length of the chromosome arms during mitotic prophase.
 An isoform lacking exon 6 has been shown to play a role in the cohesion of centrioles (PMID: 16582621 and PMID:18331714).
 Mutations in this gene have been associated with Chronic Atrial and Intestinal Dysrhythmia (CAID) syndrome, characterized by the co-occurrence of Sick Sinus Syndrome (SSS) and Chronic Intestinal Pseudo-obstruction (CIPO) within the first four decades of life (PMID:25282101).
 Fibroblast cells from CAID patients exhibited both increased cell proliferation and higher rates of senescence.
 Pseudogenes of this gene have been found on chromosomes 1 and 7.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2015]

-SGOL1 (Shugoshin-Like 1 (S. Pombe)) is a Protein Coding gene.
-Diseases associated with SGOL1 include chronic atrial and intestinal dysrhythmia and breast cancer.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+SGO1 (Shugoshin 1) is a Protein Coding gene.
+Diseases associated with SGO1 include Chronic Atrial And Intestinal Dysrhythmia and Intestinal Pseudo-Obstruction.
+Among its related pathways are Cell Cycle, Mitotic and Mitotic Prometaphase.